OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/careers-in-cyber.md

 # 🚪 Room: Introduction to cyber security

 ## 🎯 Objectives
-- Learn about diffrent careers in cyber.
+- Learn about different careers in cyber.

 ## 🛠️ Tools Used
 - None

 ## 💬 Summary
-- Looked at the most common careers in cyber security.
+- Looked at the most common careers in cybersecurity.

 -----

 #### Task 1 - Introduction
-There are many diffrent jobs within the security industy, from offensive to defensive.
+There are many different jobs within the security industry, from offensive to defensive.

 Why get a career in cyber:
 - **Exciting**: Work can include legally hacking systems or defending against cyber attacks.